benwilcock/cqrs-microservice-sampler/README.md

-#Microservices with Docker, Spring Boot and Axon CQRS/ES
+#Microservices with Docker, Spring Boot, Spring Cloud and Axon

 This is a non-trivial demonstration of how to build a CQRS microservice application consisting of several collaborating microservices.
 It combines together all of the following elements in order to produce one logical application - a simple Product Master Data service.